 - We strive to achieve a healthy work-life balance and nurture a healthy and rewarding work environment in which individual differences are welcomed and valued.

-- An excellent profile and excellent grades during your master degree.
+- An excellent profile and excellent grades during your master’s degree.

 - Having already conducted research projects in neuroscience or experimental psychology

-- Previous experience in electroencephalography or neuromodulation will be considered as an asset
+- Previous experience in electroencephalography will be considered as an asset

-- To apply, please send a motivation letter, detailed CV, copies of the grades of your master’s degree, and letters and contact information of minimum two academic referees as a single pdf to Emilie Caspar (Emilie.Caspar@ugent.be).
+- To apply, please send a motivation letter, detailed CV, copies of the grades of your master’s degree, the NARIC certificate of equivalence (if applicable), and letters and contact information of minimum two academic referees as a single pdf to Emilie Caspar (Emilie.Caspar@ugent.be).
+Please mention your names in the title of this single PDF.

 - For further information on the project or details about the position, please also contact Emilie Caspar (Emilie.Caspar@UGent.be).

 - The recruitment will involve at least two steps.
-A selection on the first round will lead to an oral interview with the two co-supervisors.
-Based on the number of candidates, a second interview might be considered.
+A selection on the first round will lead to an oral interview with the supervisor.
+Based on the number of candidates, a second interview might be considered, possibly with other lab members.